llm-bible/llm-bible.github.io/_publications/pérezmayos2021assessing.markdown

 bibkey: pérezmayos2021assessing
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2105.04688"}
-tags: ['Efficiency and Optimization', 'Model Architecture', 'Tools', 'Pretraining Methods', 'BERT', 'Transformer']
+tags: ['Transformer', 'Tools', 'Efficiency and Optimization', 'Model Architecture', 'Pretraining Methods', 'BERT']
 ---
 Multilingual Transformer-based language models, usually pretrained on more than 100 languages, have been shown to achieve outstanding results in a wide